ramar-work/ztable/README.md

 lt_init( t, kv, sizeof( kv ) );
 </pre>

-As stated earlier, strings and integers are not the only values that zhasher supports. zhasher can map strings to integers, other strings, blobs and void pointers, allowing whatever you want to fit into a slot.
+As stated earlier, strings and integers are not the only values that ztable supports. ztable can map strings to integers, other strings, blobs and void pointers, allowing whatever you want to fit into a slot.
 Better support (read <i>typesafe</i>) for more abstract datatypes will probably end up here in the future.